Canada’s Caissie makes debut for Cubs against Jays | Globalnews.ca

 Caissie was drafted with the 45th overall pick of the 2020 amateur draft by the San Diego Padres.
 He was traded to Chicago in the Yu Darvish deal in December 2020.

 A No. 19 nameplate was installed at Caissie’s locker Thursday in the visitors’ dressing room.
-A couple of “Coffee Crisp” chocolate bars — a popular treat north of the border — were also at his stall.
+Two “Coffee Crisp” chocolate bars — a popular treat north of the border — were also at his stall.

 Caissie had an RBI double and two walks at the MLB All-Star Futures Game last month.
 He has been particularly good at the Triple-A level in August, hitting .393 (11 for 28) with two homers and five RBIs.